English Language Institute Program Details

 VIP Tour Week

-Furthermore, centered as we are in the heart of Silicon Valley, no VIP Tour is complete without visits to some of the world’s biggest technology companies.
+Each day’s adventure will explore another part of the vibrant Bay Area, including visits to top universities.
+Centered as we are in the heart of Silicon Valley, no VIP Tour is complete without visits to some of the world’s biggest technology companies.
 Learning insights from experts in a variety of businesses might inspire the next superstar entrepreneur.

 Recreational Activities